 One way to use white space is to have an element carved out from other adjoining elements.
 This adds dimension to negative space and shows creativity.

-Designers will once again rely on creatively using negative space in 2019.
+Designers will once again rely on creatively using negative space in future years.

 12. Explore 3D Style